 2 years ago we rented a car in Florida and drove from Orlando to see friends in Fort Lauderdale.
 It was a beautiful trip that was dampened by an unnecessary run-in with a police officer in West Palm Beach.
 We pulled the car over in a construction area, in an upscale neighborhood to change out of my sandals because my feet were cold.
 It took all of two minutes for a police siren to be heard and a squad car to be parked right behind us.

 I was questioned as to why I was trespassing in a construction zone, which is considered a felony (even though I was only parked on the edge of the lot because there was no parking on the street).
 The officer asked me if I’d taken any construction equipment (which of course I hadn’t), ran our license plate, asked why I had a rental car and searched the vehicle.
 When everything came up clear, he was nice enough to apologize but said he just needed to be sure.
-Fair enough, but previously threatening to possibly arrest me over trespassing went way too far.
+Fair enough, but previously threatening to possibly arrest me over a trespassing felony went way too far.

 After that encounter I learned about sundown towns.
 Sundown towns are historically unwelcoming places for non-whites once the sun starts going down.
 As I can pass for latino, I was clearly racially profiled by the community and police of West Palm Beach.